20 Best Podcasts in Spanish: Improve Your Listening Skills

 Audiria is one of our favorite Spanish podcasts based on the following features:

-Oh, and each episode is tagged with the specific language level, so you’ll know which ones are right for you.
+Oh, and each episode is tagged with a specific language level, so you'll know which ones are right for you.

 12. Language Treks (beginner)

-It is designed for beginners and those who don’t have any experience with learning a new language, but want to learn.
+It is designed for beginners and those who don't have any experience with learning a new language but want to learn to speak Spanish.

-This Spanish podcast consist of conversations between people from around the world, discussing things like family relationships in different countries.
+This Spanish podcast consists of conversations between people from around the world, speaking Spanish, and discussing things like family relationships in different countries.

 They also discuss customs and traditions, such as how they celebrate Thanksgiving dinner, as well as short snippets about cultural customs such as soccer in Argentina and going out at night time versus daytime hours when visiting Mexico City.